-Guihai Zhao is a Senior Economist in the Financial Markets Department at the Bank of Canada.
+Guihai Zhao is a Principal Researcher in the Financial Markets Department at the Bank of Canada.
 He is a financial economist whose research interests include asset pricing and monetary economics.
 Guihai Zhao received his PhD in economics from Boston University.

 Staff working papers